NotCoffee418/european_smart_meter/README.md

     sudo curl -sSL https://raw.githubusercontent.com/NotCoffee418/european_smart_meter/refs/heads/main/installers/autoupdater.sh | sudo bash /dev/stdin
     ```

+## Updating

+Run the install scripts again to update the services.
+Configs remain intact.

 ## Interpreter API
 The Interpreter API reads the meter and provides the values as an API with a websocket endpoint option.